Travels from: Victoria

 Full Presenter Profile & Bio

-Bernard is the founder of KPMG Demographics, and continues to plan and write several global studies for KPMG International including Beyond the Baby Boomers (2007) along with The Global Skills Convergence (2008) both of which piqued media interest.
+Bernard is the founder of KPMG Demographics, and continues to plan and write several global studies for the companies, including Beyond the Baby Boomers (2007) along with The Global Skills Convergence (2008) both of which piqued media interest.
 Currently, Bernard heads The Demographics Group which provides specialist advice on demographic, consumer and social trends for business